Last Updated on

 Adventure Capitalist: An investor who takes stake early on in a restaurant or businesses with an uncertain chance of success (i.e. Those that are riskier), and often actively participates in their management.
-These specific types of venture capitalist are often more accessible, but typically without as much funding, as a traditional venture capitalist.
+These specific types of venture capitalists are often more accessible, but typically without as much funding, as a traditional venture capitalist.

-Angel Investor: Affluent individuals who invest in startups or entrepreneurs, providing capital through either a one-time investment or an ongoing injection of fund to support a company in its early stages.
+Angel Investor: Affluent individuals who invest in startups or entrepreneurs, providing capital through either a one-time investment or an ongoing injection of funds to support a company in its early stages.
 Angel Investors are essentially the opposite of Venture Capitalists and often include an entrepreneur’s family and friends.

 Commercial Bank: An institution that manages deposits, such as checking and savings accounts, for both businesses and individuals.
-Use of commercial loan proceeds for restaurants include: refinancing, construction, expansion, the improvement of owner-user commercial real estate, business acquisition, and the purchase or refinancing of machinery and equipment.
+Uses of commercial loan proceeds for restaurants include: refinancing, construction, expansion, the improvement of owner-user commercial real estate, business acquisition, and the purchase or refinancing of machinery and equipment.